Tricker-z/CoFuzz/README.md

 ### Start Hybrid Fuzzing

-For running Cohuzz, a configuration file is required with the following format.
+For running CoFuzz, a configuration file is required with the following format.

 ```
 [put]